For developers

 Limits & compatibility

+The app ships two login methods — Classic (row-bound) and Sequence (3 icons in order) — on one engine; an account is created on one method and stays on it.
 The demo is plain PHP — there is no Laravel dependency.
 If your marketing or internal docs mention a framework, reconcile that with what actually ships.
 The demo targets PHP 8.1+ and is not tested against PHP 7.
 SQLite is used for zero-config portability; swapping to MySQL/Postgres is a straightforward change to the data layer but is left to the implementer.

 Reminder.
 This is a reference implementation of a method.
 Treat it as a starting point you harden, not a finished product you deploy as-is.